elastic/elastic-charts/api/charts.api.md

     groupId: GroupId;
 }

+// Warning: (ae-missing-release-tag) "GroupId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type GroupId = string;

 // Warning: (ae-forgotten-export) The symbol "SpecRequiredProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "SpecOptionalProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "HistogramBarSeries" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const HistogramBarSeries: React.FunctionComponent<SpecRequiredProps_5 & SpecOptionalProps_5>;

+// Warning: (ae-missing-release-tag) "HistogramBarSeriesSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type HistogramBarSeriesSpec = Omit<BarSeriesSpec, 'stackAccessors'> & {
     enableHistogramMode: true;
 };

+// Warning: (ae-missing-release-tag) "HistogramConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface HistogramConfig {
     histogramModeAlignment?: HistogramModeAlignment;
 }

+// Warning: (ae-missing-release-tag) "HistogramModeAlignment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type HistogramModeAlignment = 'start' | 'center' | 'end';

+// Warning: (ae-missing-release-tag) "HistogramModeAlignments" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const HistogramModeAlignments: Readonly<{
     Start: HistogramModeAlignment;